 For Everything Else…

 Thailand reaches scorching temperatures in the hot season and can be a little confronting at times.
-Learn this phrase to interact and commiserate with your local hosts or to explain why your red, dripping with sweat and in need of assistance.
+Learn this phrase to interact and commiserate with your local hosts or to explain why you’re red, dripping with sweat and in need of assistance.

 Mai Bpen Rai (my-pen-rye) / No Problem